starcitizen-lug/lug-helper/README.md

 ## Options:

+`Manage Lutris Runners`
+- Quickly install and delete Lutris wine runners

+`Delete my Star Citizen USER folder and preserve my keybinds`
+- The helper will make backups of any exported keybinds, delete your Star Citizen USER folder, then restore your keybind files.
+- To export your keybinds from within the game, go to:
+  - *Options->Keybindings->Control Profiles->Save Control Settings*
+- To re-import your keybinds from within the game, select them from the list:
+  - *Options->Keybindings->Control Profiles*

 `Check vm.max_map_count for optimal performance`
 - We recommend setting this to at least 16777216 to give the game access to sufficient memory.
 - The helper will offer to set it for you or show you the commands to do it yourself.